hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/855_sayings_and_utterances.md

 perceive the poetry of every common little incident in life!
 What beauty could be greater than that of the story of the young mother coming to Buddha with her dead boy?
 Or the incident of the goats?
 You see the Great Renunciation was not new in India! . . .
-But *after Nirvâna*, look at the poetry!
+But *after Nirvāna*, look at the poetry!

 "It is a wet night, and he comes to the cowherd's hut and gathers in to